 If the resident wants you to do the activity for them, then you have a couple of choices:

-OR You can help the resident but after one minute, say “It’s your turn!”.
+or you can help the resident but after one minute, say “It’s your turn!”.

 DO NOT do the activity for them – that is not you goal!

 Golfballs and a muffin tin–This activity requires 12 golf balls (white and/or colored) and a mini muffin tin or egg carton.
 We do not recommend this for early-stage dementia, but it is great for middle and advanced stages.
 Tell your participant to put the golf balls in the muffin tin or egg carton.
 Late stage: Put one golf ball into your participant’s hand and tell them to place the golf ball into the muffin tin.
 Praise them for placing it into the tin.
 Once the golf balls are in the tin or egg carton, tell your participant to put the golf balls back into the bowl.
 This activity is great for visually impaired.

 Nuts and bolts – This activity requires a wood board cut 1–1.5 ft long, <1 ft wide, and < 2 in thick and three different-sized bolts and wing nuts.
 Drill six holes sized to the various bolts.
 Early stage: Show participants how to place the bolt through the board and turn the wing nuts (turn right to tighten the wing nut and left to loosen it), and then ask them to help you.
 Advanced stage: Place the bolt on the board and insert the wing nut but turn only once.
 You may need to place the participant’s hand on the wing nut and say, “Turn the wing-nut to the right.”
 Show them with your hand.
 Or three holes in a plank and three different sizes nuts and bolts.